TheSamoanThor/Configuration_Management_3Sem_part2/README.md

 <h3>__init__</h3>

-<p>Class constructor.
-Initializes an empty configuration dictionary and specifies a list of required parameters.</p>
+<p>Class constructor, initializes an empty dictionary for configuration and sets a list of required parameters.</p>

 <h3>load_config</h3>

-<p>Loads a configuration from a JSON file.
-Validates the file's existence and valid JSON format.</p>
+<p>Loads configuration from a JSON file.
+Checks for the existence of the file and the correctness of the JSON format.</p>

 <h3>validate_config</h3>

-<p>Verifies the presence of all required parameters in the configuration and the correct data types.</p>
+<p>Checks for the presence of all required parameters in the configuration and the correctness of their data types.</p>

 <h3>print_config</h3>

-<p>Prints all configuration parameters in key:value format with formatting.</p>
+<p>Outputs all configuration parameters in "key: value" format with formatting.</p>

 <h3>run</h3>

-<p>The main method for executing the step.
-Coordinates loading, validation, and output of the configuration, and handles possible errors.</p>
+<p>The main method of the stage execution.
+Coordinates the loading, validation and output of configuration, and also handles possible errors.</p>

 <hr>

-<h2>Additional Classes and Functions</h2>
+<h2>Additional classes and functions</h2>

 <ol>
 <li>ConfigError</li>